The Gateway Pundit: Defamation lawsuits

+In April 2024, Hoft announced that the TGP parent company, TGP Communications, had filed for Chapter 11 bankruptcy due to the defamation lawsuits against it.
+TGP attributed the action to "progressive liberal lawfare attacks against our media outlet".
+That month, a court filing from the lawsuit revealed that the website's employees had expressed concern about plagiarism and the credibility of the website's contributors, including that of Jordan Conradson.
+Conradson had written stories for the website falsely accusing Freeman and Moss of fraud.

+The election workers alleged the bankruptcy was a delay tactic and that TGP is not in financial distress.
+The bankruptcy case was dismissed in July 2024, with the judge finding it had been filed in bad faith to avoid the lawsuits against the site.
+The defamation case was set to go to trial in March 2025.
+In October 2024, the parties reached a settlement; the terms were not disclosed, but the Associated Press reported that nearly 70 articles were no longer available on the Gateway Pundit website after they had been included in the lawsuit as being defamatory.

+In October 2024, the following "Note from the Editor: Legal Update" was posted to the site:Georgia officials concluded that there was no widespread voter fraud by election workers who counted ballots at the State Farm Arena in November 2020.
+The results of this investigation indicate that Ruby Freeman and Wandrea 'Shaye' Moss did not engage in ballot fraud or criminal misconduct while working at State Farm Arena on election night.
+A legal matter with this news organization and the two election workers has been resolved to the mutual satisfaction of the parties through a fair and reasonable settlement.

 COVID-19 misinformation

 A 2020 study by researchers from Northeastern, Harvard, Northwestern and Rutgers universities found that among Republicans and older people The Gateway Pundit was the most shared fake news domain in tweets related to COVID-19, significantly outperforming other fake news domains such as InfoWars, WorldNetDaily, Judicial Watch and Natural News.
 The study also found that The Gateway Pundit was the 4th and 6th most shared domain overall, in August and September 2020 respectively.

-In February 2021, an article in The Gateway Pundit claimed without evidence that the Centers for Disease Control and Prevention (CDC) had "illegally inflated the COVID fatality number by at least 1,600 percent".
+In February 2021, a Gateway Pundit article claimed without evidence that the Centers for Disease Control and Prevention (CDC) had "illegally inflated the COVID fatality number by at least 1,600 percent".
 The fact-checker Health Feedback noted that evidence indicated that the deaths due to COVID-19 were being undercounted.

-In August 2021, the British anti-disinformation organization Logically found that 30% of referral traffic to the anti-vaccine website OpenVAERS came from The Gateway Pundit.
+In August 2021, the British anti-disinformation organization Logically found that 30% of referral traffic to OpenVAERS, a website which promotes misinformation about COVID-19 vaccines, came from The Gateway Pundit.